nidhaloff/igel/README.rst

     Example:
-    If I want to use neural networks to classify whether someone is sick or not using the indian-diabetes dataset, then I would use this command to initialize a yaml file:
+    If I want to use neural networks to classify whether someone is sick or not using the indian-diabetes dataset, then I would use this command to initialize a yaml file n.b. you may need to rename outcome column in .csv to sick:
     $ igel init -type "classification" -model "NeuralNetwork" -target "sick"
     """
     $ igel init